d3QUone/vk-analytics/README.md

-vk-analytics2
+vk.com analytics2 python script
 =============

-analyse all posts in group, sort by like, out in file
+analyze all posts in groups, sort by likes (or reposts or comments), output HTML files